 The design solution resulted in a two storey building with a basement car park, wrapped around internal courtyard spaces.
-Remarkably, there is no overshadowing of any neighbours buildings.
+Remarkably, there is no overshadowing of any neighbouring buildings.
 On the ground floor is a spacious living and dining area.
-Upstairs the master bedroom has views to the internal courtyard and cherry tree which increases the feeling of space, whilst the children’s rooms have been designed to be more functional, with the recognition that they are temporary quarters.
+Upstairs, the master bedroom has views to the internal courtyard and cherry tree which increases the feeling of spaciousness, whilst the children’s rooms have been designed to be more functional, with the recognition that they are temporary spaces.

 The facade of the building utilises off form concrete and glass to give maximum privacy at ground floor level and capture northern light on the first floor level.
-The glass will also feature a varied opaque film, where the low portion of the glass is opaque and the top is transparent giving some privacy without the use of blinds.
+The glass also features a varied opaque film whereby there is a positive opacity gradient from floor to ceiling, allowing for a greater degree of privacy without sacrificing views.

 A basement carpark, accessible by motorised car-lift, showcases up to five cars via a custom-fitted turntable plate operated by remote to rotate cars before parking.
 The driver then enters the main house via a lift, arriving in the ground floor entry way.

 Due to council overlays on building height restrictions, as well as depth restrictions, the design of the overall building cleverly utilises engineering prowess, structural materials and varied ceiling heights to achieve this design solution.